Navi-gators undergraduate education program

 institute has given me bountiful learning opportunities and expanded my understanding of what impactful healthcare looks like.
 The opportunity to shadow the providers alongside regular volunteering duties has given me the incentive to reach out and make deeper, professional connections amidst my time at the Fixel.
 I would recommend this program and the institute to anyone looking to get involved.” –Ryan Gamberino

-About the program
+Why the program is unique

 Co-Founder and Executive Director of the Fixel Institute, Michael Okun, MD, laid the groundwork for the program in the early 2000s.
+In 2022, Dr. Okun directed the Fixel Institute Project Manager Doug Jackson to formalize the program.

 Dr. Okun and Navi-Gator